itskashish/AI-PROCTORING-SYSTEM-FINAL/README.md

 ## 💬 Support

-For any issues, bugs, or feature requests, please open an issue on GitHub or contact us via email.
+For any issues, bugs, or pull requests, please open an issue on GitHub or contact me via email. kashishshah.work@gmail.com

----

-Feel free to modify and expand on this based on the specifics of your project!